 HOW TO PROCEED AS CRYPTO EXCHANGE OR CUSTODY WALLET PROVIDER?

-Every company will need to assess a number of criteria for licensing or registration of a service provider, namely:
+Every service provider will need to assess a number of criteria for licensing or registration of a service provider, namely:

-(1) how will operations be organized and is company planning to open a company, branch or subsidiary in one or more Member States,
+(1) how will operations be organized and is a service provider planning to open a company, branch or subsidiary in one or more Member States,

 (2) if, according to the national law of the Member State where the services are being (or intend to be) offered, the business is considered as a cross-border financial service provider,